ironhacks/docs/docs/1-Platform-Documentation/index.md

 *Participants* register for hacks, comment on forum posts, work on tasks in the workspace, submit files, and view the results dashboard.

-*Admin* users are able to create/setup hacks, create submissions, create forum posts, edit task and tutorials, and manage the results dashboard.
+*Admin* users are able to create/setup hacks, create submissions, create forum posts, edit tasks and tutorials, and manage the results dashboard.